Results Days & Certificates

 Students must make sure that they know exactly when their exams are, especially whether they are morning or afternoon.
 Students should ensure that they allow enough time to get to school so if they are delayed for any reason e.g. traffic, they will still arrive in good time.

-Please note that for exams in the afternoon, candidates may finish after 15:05 and so arrangement will need to be made to collect students should this be required.
+Please note that for exams in the afternoon, candidates may finish after 15:15pm so arrangements may need to be made to collect students should this be required.

 Students need to make sure that they bring in all relevant items for each exam, e.g. compasses for a Maths exam.
 Students should also make sure that they bring in black pens, pencils, eraser, ruler and a sharpener in a CLEAR (not coloured or tinted) pencil case or plastic bag.
 Do not use correcting pens, fluid or tape, erasable pens, highlighters or gel pens in your answer.

 Notices to candidates which are issued jointly by all the examining boards are available to view on the JCQ website; they are also linked below.
 All candidates must read them carefully and note that to break any of the examination rules or regulations could lead to disqualification from all subjects.
-The school must report any breach of regulations to the examinations board.
+The school is obliged to report any breach of regulations to the examinations board.

 Attendance at Exams

 Candidates must arrive at school at least 15 minutes prior to the start time of their examination.
-Candidates who arrive late for an examination may still be admitted, but they may not receive any additional time.
-If special consideration applies, then you must speak to the Exams Officer.
+Candidates who arrive late for an examination may still be admitted but need to understand that if they are very late, the exam board may refuse to accept and mark their paper.

 Full school uniform must be worn by all students attending school for examinations.